 Our holdings are unique and irreplaceable.
 To ensure the longevity and security of our collections we ask that the following rules be observed:

 - All researchers present an appropriate piece of identification such as a valid library card, student card or driver’s licence.
 Researchers must complete a "Reader Registration” form.

-- Coats and bags should be left in the secure storage lockers provided on-site.
+- Coats and bags must be left in the secure storage lockers provided on-site.

-- Food and drink are not permitted in the reading room.
+- Food and drink are not permitted in the Doris Lewis Reading Room.

 - Pens, highlighters or mechanical pencils are prohibited.
-Please use the pencils provided for use in the Reading Room.
+Please use the pencils provided for use in the Doris Lewis Reading Room.

 - All material must be handled with clean hands and with care.
 Staff will advise researchers about the appropriate way to handle the collection being consulted.

 - The order of files in archival collections is to be maintained.

 - Each researcher is responsible for material signed out in their name until it is returned to a Special Collections & Archives staff member.